tsano430/ClusterEnsembles.jl/README.md

     `:nmf`: NMF-based consensus clustering [4]

-    `:all`: Use all solvers, and then return the consensus clustering label with the smallest objective function value.
+    `:all`: Use all solvers, and then return the consensus clustering label with the smallest objective function value [1].

     **Note:** Please use `:hbgf` for large-scale `base_clusters`.